-It is possible to define the name of a new scripting variable from a tag attribute.
-This definition allows you to use multiple instances of a tag that define a scripting variable at the same scope, without the scripting variables of the tag clashing.
-In order to achieve this from your class that extends TagExtraInfo, you must get the name of the scripting variable from the TagData that is passed into the getVariableInfo() method.
+You can define the name of a new scripting variable from a tag attribute.
+This definition enables you to use multiple instances of a tag that define a scripting variable at the same scope, without the scripting variables of the tag clashing.
+If you want to achieve this from your class that extends TagExtraInfo, you must get the name of the scripting variable from the TagData that is passed into the getVariableInfo() method.